svalabs/checkmk_dcd_file_connector/README.md

 If problems occur after an update it is recommend run an `omd restart` once.

-It is also recommended to execute `omd restart` if you happen to stumble upon an error message like `Skipping connection 'import_hosts' because of unknown connector type 'fileconnector'`
+It is also recommended to execute `omd restart` if you happen to stumble upon an error message like `Skipping connection 'import_hosts' because of unknown connector type 'fileconnector'` or `Failed to get the status from DCD (The connection 'con_1' does not exist)`.

 ## Building